broeker/jumpsuit/src/pages/index.md

         middle of an unavoidable sea change that is going to turn everything upside down, again.
 Thankfully, the barrier to entry is approaching zero.
-      heading: Developing at the speed of sound
+      heading: Supersonic flight and the World Wide Web
 footnotes: >-
   [^1]: Here is the footnote.